Get The Toolkit

 The current Prime Minister, Theresa May, wanted to call an early – or ‘snap’ – general election for June 2017, and so asked MPs to vote for it.
 MPs supported this by 522 votes to 13 votes in the House of Commons, paving the way for a ‘snap’ general election on the 8th June.

 I’m a young person.
-How will this election affect me?
+How will do elections affect me?

 As a young person, if education and employment is important to you, for example, it’s in your interest to read up on what the different parties proposed policies are on those issues - and make your vote count.

-But the results of the election will affect us all.
-The laws and policies decided by the next government will impact on things like:
+But the results of an election affect us all.
+The laws and policies decided by the government voted in will impact on things like:

 - The quality of your education